Last Updated on 3rd July 2020 by Sophie Nadeau

 Latin is a beautiful Romance language from which many of our languages in Europe stem from today.
 Latin quotes can be found all over the place from mottos to car stickers and so if you’re looking for some Latin words and sayings to use yourself, then you’ve come to the right place.

-I’m often asked why I study Latin.
+I’m often asked why I studied Latin.
 Latin, a dead language.
 My reply is always a nonchalant, ‘Oh, well it’s fun’ but perhaps it should be ‘Oh, well it’s useful’.
 After all, is the cornerstone for many modern European languages.
+Incidentally, if you’re having trouble focusing, then be sure to check out my guide on the best tips for working from home.

 #1 Carpe Diem